-Over the 4th of July weekend, thousands of cooks, room attendants, dishwashers, servers, bellmen, and front desk agents at multiple properties walked out on the largest multi-hotel strike in the history of UNITE HERE Local 11, which represents over 32,000 workers in the great L.A. area.
+Over the 4th of July weekend, thousands of cooks, room attendants, dishwashers, servers, bellmen, and front desk agents at multiple properties walked out on the largest multi-hotel strike in the history of UNITE HERE Local 11, which represents over 32,000 workers in the greater L.A. area.

 Arturo Hueso, houseman of 30 years at the Fairmont Miramar Hotel & Bungalows in Santa Monica said, “I am on strike because, unlike my boss, my cancer does not take a holiday.
 If I lose my healthcare I would pay thousands of dollars out of pocket for treatments and medications.
 I am on strike for my life.”

 Monday morning, Santa Monica city leaders joined the striking workers on the picket lines at the Fairmont.
-Jon Katz, President of the Santa Monica Democratic Club, said, “Workers have been fighting for a living wage for a long time, and the hotels haven’t come to the table with a good deal that’s going to create a living wage for the people who work here and that have to commute here all the way across L.A.
+Jon Katz, President of the Santa Monica Democratic Club, said, “Workers have been fighting for a living wage for a long time, and the hotels haven’t come to the table with a good deal that’s going to create a living wage for the people who work here and that have to commute here all across L.A.
 County.”
 Katz added that he was joining workers to add his voice for an easier cost of living so they have a chance to live locally.

 Anastasia Foster, Chair of the Santa Monica Rent Control Board, was tough on hotel management, saying, “The gleaming floors in the lobbies of these hotels, and the luxurious bedding that get these hotels the $5-6-700 a night for their rooms come at a great expense – on the backs and the sweat and the bodies of our workers who have to drive an hour or more to get to these jobs.”
 She also said a living wage is the least we can do, but we also need to make sure the city of Santa Monica’s Affordable Housing Trust Fund needs to be put to work to house the families of hotel workers.